 July 17, 2017

-Diane Bernoff Sher has more than 35 years of experience defending commercial, governmental and individual clients in complex civil litigation.
-Her areas of focus include insurance defense, trucking litigation, dram shop cases, and insurance coverage disputes.
-Diane also has broad experience in municipal liability law including the defense of civil rights claims, and has represented private and governmental clients in connection with employment and wrongful discharge litigation.
+Diane Bernoff Sher has more than 35 years of experience defending commercial, governmental and individual clients in complex civil litigation, with particular expertise in insurance coverage disputes, municipal liability law, the defense of civil rights claims, and personal injury litigation.

 Diane argued the pivotal civil rights case of Morse v Lower Merion School District, 132 F.3d 902, 3rd Cir.
 (1997) in the Third Circuit Court of Appeals.
 She was awarded a Certificate by the National Institute of Trial Advocacy.
 Diane serves as Judge Pro Tem in the Philadelphia Court of Common Pleas, where the court also appointed her guardian-ad-litem in a catastrophic motor vehicle accident case.
-She authored course materials and served on the faculty of continuing legal education (CLE) programs, including seminars on Municipal Law and Liability and the defense of trucking accidents offered by the Pennsylvania Bar Institute.
+She authored course materials and served on the faculty of continuing legal education (CLE) programs, including seminars on Municipal Law and Liability.

 Since returning to our firm, Diane also has been retained to provide training to private school staff on compliance with mandatory reporting of suspected child abuse.
 She provides guidance and training to school administration and faculty on school policies and procedures to ensure compliance with applicable statutes and civil rights laws.